ankitects/anki-manual/src/deck-options.md

 due tomorrow), and put it in the learning queue for a refresher in 10 minutes.
 This behaviour can be customized with the options listed below.

+### Relearning steps.
+The same ss learning steps for new cards.
+When you fail a card (press “Again”) the card enters re-learning phase (same as learning phase) and before it becomes a review card again, you’ll have to pass all re-learning steps or press easy on the card.

 If you leave the steps blank, Anki will not place the card back in the learning queue, and it will be rescheduled as a review with its new interval determined by the settings below.